videlais/learning-javascript/chapter7/index.md

 }
 ```

 In the above code, the value of the public instance field *instanceExample* is 5.
-This is a property that is added *outside* of the normal usage of the *constructor()*, but is part of any instance of the class.
+This is a property that is added *outside* of the normal usage of the **constructor()**, but is part of any instance of the class.

-Instance field scan hold any value, which means they can also hold the value of a function.
+Instance fields can hold any value, which means they can also hold the value of a function.

 ```javascript
 class Element {